Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concerns/compression.md

-To add a custom compression algorithm to the server, you can implement the [ICompressionAlgorithm](https://github.com/Kaliumhexacyanoferrat/GenHTTP/blob/main/API/General/Content/IO/ICompressionAlgorithm.cs) interface and register the implementing class with your server builder. `Compress` produces the compressed `IResponseContent` by wrapping the response's `IResponseSink` with your own sink that compresses everything written through it - `CompressedResponseContent` takes care of the `IResponseContent` plumbing (checksum, encoding header) once you provide that sink factory.
-The `FileExtension` is the suffix the [files handler](../../handlers/files/#precompressed-files) looks for when serving precompressed variants of static files (for example `main.css.zz`), independent of the `Name` negotiated over `Accept-Encoding`.
-For example, the following implementation will add support for the `deflate` algorithm, which is not provided by the server out of the box:
+To add a custom compression algorithm to the server, you can implement the [ICompressionAlgorithm](https://github.com/Kaliumhexacyanoferrat/GenHTTP/blob/main/API/General/Content/IO/ICompressionAlgorithm.cs) interface and register the implementing class with your server builder.

 ```csharp
 using System.Buffers;